LaunchCodeEducation/lchs/src/chapters/local-dev/filesystem-and-paths.rst

    A path provides directions for moving through the file tree.

-In this diagram, ``MyLaptop`` represents the root directory.
+In this diagram, ``MyLaptop`` represents the parent directory.
 Subdirectories that are at the same level in the filesystem appear in the same row.

 Now imagine that we are standing inside of the file tree.
 A *path* gives us a